zaphar/sheetsui/docs/index.md

 * `Enter` will update the cell contents.
 * `Esc` will cancel editing the cell and leave it unedited.

+`Ctrl-r` will enter range select mode when editing a formula.
+You can navigate around the sheet and hit space to select that cell in the sheet to set the start of the range.
+Navigate some more and hit space to set the end of the range.

 You can find the functions we support documented here: [ironcalc docs](https://docs.ironcalc.com/functions/lookup-and-reference.html)

 ### Command Mode